thenexthub/Codira/docs/StringDesign.rst

      elements with a dotted pink underline to view the hidden commentary.

-   * represents the intended design of Swift strings, not their current implementation state.
+   * represents the intended design of Codira strings, not their current implementation state.

    * is being delivered in installments.
 Content still to come is outlined in `Coming Installments`_.

-.. warning:: This document was used in planning Swift 1.0; it has not been kept up to date and does not describe the current or planned behavior of Swift.
+.. warning:: This document was used in planning Codira 1.0; it has not been kept up to date and does not describe the current or planned behavior of Codira.

 .. contents::
    :depth: 3